-The Company anticipates that its current level of cash and cash equivalents and marketable securities, will be sufficient to execute its current planned expenditures for the next 10 to12 months without further financing being obtained.
-This estimate assumes continuation of the MDNA11 Phase 1/2 ABILITY study, and that any further development of MDNA55 will be completed by a partner.
+The Company anticipates that its current level of cash and cash equivalents and marketable securities, will be sufficient to execute its current planned expenditures through at least calendar 2025.
+This estimate assumes continuation of the MDNA11 Phase 1/2 ABILITY study, and that any further development of bizaxofusp will be completed by a partner.

 The Company does not earn any revenues from its drug candidates and is therefore considered to be in the development stage.
 As required, the Company will continue to finance its operations through the sale of equity or pursue non-dilutive funding sources available to the Company in the future.
-The continuation of research and development activities for MDNA55, MDNA11 and the BiSKITsTM platform and the commercialization of MDNA55 is dependent upon the Company's ability to successfully finance and complete its research and development programs through a combination of equity financing and revenues from strategic partners.
+The continuation of research and development activities for bizaxofusp, MDNA11 and the BiSKITsTM platform and the commercialization of bizaxofusp is dependent upon the Company's ability to successfully finance and complete its research and development programs through a combination of equity financing and revenues from strategic partners.
 The Company has no current sources of revenues from strategic partners.